paulblum/ME33/README.md

     catkin_make -DPYTHON_EXECUTABLE=/usr/bin/python3
     ```

+---

-4. **Launch the Simulation in Gazebo**
+### *1.2* **Launch a simulation in Gazebo**

-    In the terminal (still in ME33 directory), enter:
+---

+1. **Activate ME33**

+    Before you can launch simulations in any new terminal window, you'll need to activate the ME33 workspace:

     ```
-    source devel/setup.bash
+    source ME33/devel/setup.bash
+    ```

+2. **Launch a simulation**

+    There are three Gazebo simulation worlds available in ME33, each can be launched using its `roslaunch` command:

+    ```
     roslaunch gazebo_sim empty_room.launch

+    roslaunch gazebo_sim gradient_room.launch

+    roslaunch gazebo_sim obstacle_avoidance.launch
     ```

-    *Hint:* If you're running on a virtual machine, you may get a GPU-related error after the `roslaunch` command.
-Enter the following and then try again:
+    *Note:* If you're running on a virtual machine, you may get a GPU-related error when running `roslaunch` for the first time.
+To fix this, enter the following commands and then try again:

     ```
     echo "export SVGA_VGPU10=0" >> ~/.profile